 No, offering a Cost of Living Adjustment (COLA) is not mandatory for most companies.
 COLA is typically a voluntary benefit that companies may choose to provide to help employees keep up with inflation and rising living costs.
 However, in some cases, COLA might be included in employment contracts or union agreements, making it a requirement for those specific situations.

-In the private sector, companies have the discretion to decide whether or not to offer COLA, and the amount or frequency of such adjustments may vary.
+In the private sector, companies have the discretion to decide whether or not to offer COLA, and the amount or frequency of such adjustments may vary, and depend on the costs of employees.
 For government employees or in unionized industries, COLAs are more commonly included as part of compensation agreements.

 What Is The Difference Between A COLA And Wage Increases